cocomice/EDSS_dep_framework/README.md

 # Preparation

-Install the following two programs.
+The following two programs are required to use the EDSS framework.

 ## Docker